John Shimkus

 John Mondy Shimkus (/ˈʃɪmkəs/, born February 21, 1958) is an American politician who served as a U.S. representative from 1997 to 2021, representing the 20th, 19th and 15th congressional districts of Illinois.

+He was first elected in 1996, succeeding Dick Durbin, who was elected in the 1996 Senate election.
 Shimkus is a member of the Republican Party.
 On August 30, 2019, he announced that he would not seek re-election for his seat in 2020 and was succeeded by fellow Republican Mary Miller.

 Early life, education, and career

 Shimkus is a lifelong resident of Collinsville, part of the Metro East portion of the St. Louis metropolitan area.
 He is the son of Kathleen N. (née Mondy) and Gene L. Shimkus.
 His paternal grandfather was of Lithuanian descent.
 Shimkus earned his bachelor's degree at the United States Military Academy.
 After serving his five-year United States Army commitment, he entered the United States Army Reserve, retiring in 2008 as a lieutenant colonel.
 While in the U.S. Army, Shimkus earned the Expert Infantry Badge, Ranger Tab, and Parachutist Badge.
 He served overseas with the 54th Infantry Regiment in West Germany.